How Videos Can Help You Offer Personalized Support and Improve Customer Satisfaction!

 A recent report by the Harvard Business Review suggests that customers who found a solution to their problems turn to be more loyal to the brands than those who had to wait for a resolution.
 As a business entity, you need to build your customer base and remain engaged and loyal to the brand.
 Research suggests that over 86% of buyers are willing to pay a higher price for a better customer experience, and that's a point that businesses cannot afford to ignore.

 Brands need to build an omnichannel presence, which will help brands map customer journeys better and resolve customer challenges.
-Besides building brand loyalty, better customer experience is also known to boost sales.
+Besides building brand loyalty, a better customer experience is also known to boost sales.
 Studies suggest that 49% of the customers will make an impulsive purchase if they have a personalized experience.
 And a study by Walker found that customer experience will take precedence over product and price as the key differentiator for brands in the years to come.